LankeyBoard/RulesGraph/generalRules.md

 Eg. Sleeping in a tent in the woods.

-After successful Rest and Relaxation, regain all lost Health and Stamina.
-You also lose any conditions that do not specifically last through a R&R
+After successful Rest and Relaxation, regain all lost Health and Stamina and gain Fortune's Favor.
+You also lose any conditions that do not specifically last through a R&R.

 # Tests